Promoting Employee Health

 2. Establishing a more associate-friendly work environment

-We strive to establish a comfortable working environment that is friendly to every associates and enables diverse talent working at the DENSO Group to play an active role.
-Create a corporate culture that enables all associates to care about each other's health by encouraging communication through workplace management.
+We strive to establish a comfortable working environment that is friendly to every associate and enables diverse talent working at the DENSO Group to play an active role.
+We have created a corporate culture that enables all associates to care about each other’s health by encouraging communication through workplace management.

-We believe that continuing to pursue activities placing health as an important business challenge provides a driving force for building a company that continues to create new values and inspiring to society.
-The DENSO Group will share this basic principle, and implement activities suited to current conditions in each country and region.
+We believe that continuing to pursue activities placing health as an important business challenge provides a driving force for building a company that continues to create new value and inspire society.
+The DENSO Group will share this basic principle and implement activities suited to current conditions in each country and region.

 Promotion Structure